IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 # Cloud Pak for Business Automation<!-- omit in toc -->

 Contains CP4BA version 23.0.1 IF003.
+Contains IPM version 1.14.2.
-Currently RPA and IPM are not available due to CPFS incompatibility.
+Currently RPA is not available due to CPFS incompatibility.

 - [Disclaimer ✋](#disclaimer-)
 - [Documentation base 📝](#documentation-base-)